-Helvetica supports up to 100 different languages such as Arabic, Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Kurdish (Latin), Romanian, Dutch, Greek, Hungarian, Serbian (Cyrillic), Serbian (Latin), Czech, Kazakh, Hebrew, Bulgarian, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, Icelandic, and Vietnamese in Latin, Cyrillic, Greek, Arabic, Thai, Hebrew, and Other scripts.
+Helvetica supports up to 102 different languages such as Urdu, Arabic, Spanish, English, Portuguese, Russian, Persian, German, French, Turkish, Italian, Polish, Ukrainian, Kurdish (Latin), Romanian, Dutch, Greek, Hungarian, Kazakh (Latin), Czech, Serbian (Latin), Serbian (Cyrillic), Hebrew, Bulgarian, Swedish, Belarusian (Latin), Belarusian (Cyrillic), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, Luxembourgian, and Vietnamese in Latin, Cyrillic, Greek, Arabic, Thai, Hebrew, and other scripts.

 Please note that not all languages are available for all formats.